caio-moliveira/sales-pipeline-project/README.md

 - **Sales by Category**: Breakdown of sales by product category.
 - **Sales Trend**: A real-time chart tracking sales over time.

-## Future Improvements

-Potential improvements to the current project include:
-- **Automated Testing**: Integration of unit and integration tests.
-- **Enhanced Data Validation**: Additional checks in the ETL process.
-- **CI/CD**: Automated deployment pipeline using GitHub Actions.
-- **Improved Scalability**: Adding more robust error handling and retries.

-This project demonstrates an end-to-end data pipeline, integrating cloud storage, data processing, and real-time visualization.
-It serves as a practical foundation for similar data engineering and analytics workflows.